ted-spence-avalara/developer-dot/avatax/dev-guide/getting-started-with-avatax/chapter-summary.md

 <li>Service URL</li>
 <li>Company Code</li>
 </ul>
 Test Connection button - Tests the connection to the AvaTax service and verifies the AvaTax credentials.
 This is an important element to allow for successful troubleshooting of the AvaTax service.
-Optional – display license key expiration date upon successful connection response.
 </div>
 </div>